gbid/llm-voice-agent-retellai/README.md

 - **Logging and Monitoring**
   - log errors, escalations
   - monitor number of ongoing calls, number of escalations in last hour / day / week using Grafana or similar tools
-- **More states for delivery**
-- **More robust authentication of calls** based on phone number saved in package details
 - **Function call authentication** - Currently only webhook calls are signature-verified, but function calls (/api/functions/*) should also be authenticated to prevent unauthorized access
   - I guess technically, a caller needs the same info (tracking_number, postal_code) to call the endpoint directly as calling it via the RetellAI voice agent.
     However, we still do not want to prevent direct API access to the functionality for security reasons.
-- **Serverless deployment** - Deploy to AWS Lambda/Vercel/Railway as mentioned in problem statement instead of local server
 - **Function call endpoints HTTP verbs**: all our /api/functions endpoints are POST currently, despite `verify_package` being idempotent (should probably be GET) and `reschedule` being idempotent up to the email notification being sent (might still be POST because of this email).
-- **Bonus exercise from problem statement** (Post-Call QA with LLM and call log)